 Col du Galibier opened early this year, giving me the good fortune to cycle it in May for the first time.
 I realised I already have ten or so Galibier posts, so I thought I’d write one master post:

 Below I will discuss all three sides up this great mountain – with a map at the bottom.
-But first, here are a few links to older posts:
+But first, here are a few links to other posts:

 - A Brief History of Col du Galibier